With the exception of

 LISTdo not copy any existing data.

-TRUNCATE PARTITIONdoes not copy any existing data, for all types of partitioned tables.
+TRUNCATE PARTITIONdoes not copy existing data.

 Concurrent queries are allowed during